 Your hosts – Deb Pepperdine and Ian Trew

 Ian and Deb have combined, 42 years of extensive training and experience.
-They have worked professionally in not only a number of Queensland health retreats, but also in Australian government departments and privately on the Sunshine Coast in the areas of holistic counselling, emotional well being, mental health, Ayurveda, permaculture, human potential and personal development.
+They have worked professionally in not only a number of Queensland health retreats, but also in Australian government departments and privately on the Sunshine Coast in the areas of holistic counselling, emotional well being, mental health, Yoga, Ayurveda, permaculture, human potential and personal development.